Kuingsmile/PicList/README.md

 ## Features

 - Retains all the features of PicGo and is compatible with the vast majority of existing PicGo plugins, including integrations with software like Typora and Obsidian.
-- Added multiple built-in image hosting platforms, such as WebDav, local image hosting, SFTP and Telegra.ph.
+- Added multiple built-in image hosting platforms, such as WebDav, Lsky Pro, local image hosting, SFTP and Telegra.ph.
 The original built-in imgur image host now also supports account login for uploading.
 - Within the album, you can synchronize the deletion of cloud images.
 This is supported across all built-in image hosts and multiple plugins.
 - The album now offers advanced search and sorting features, as well as batch URL modification.
 - Built-in tools for adding watermarks, compressing images, scaling images, rotating images, and converting image formats are now available.
 Advanced renaming is also supported.
 - Upload interface supports form upload files, can be shared by multiple computers
-- Configuration can be synchronized to Github or Gitee repositories.
+- Configuration can be synchronized to Github/Gitee/Gitea repositories.
 - Manages over ten types of image hosting platforms, allowing online viewing of cloud directories, file searching, batch uploading, batch downloading, file deletion, and more.
 - Support previewing multiple formats of files, including pictures, videos, plain text files and markdown files, etc. For the specific formats supported, please refer to [Supported file format list](https://github.com/Kuingsmile/PicList/blob/dev/supported_format.md)
 - Supports the use of regular expressions for batch renaming of cloud files.